The beginning of historious

 Technical Goodness

-A more user friendly GUI is on the way, and I want to make more skills that show off some of the things you can do with historious.
+A GUI version is on the way, and I want to make more skills that show off some of the things you can do with historious.
 One example is to use automations or scheduled tasks to have an agent do digests.
 I have a morning summary routine now that writes up everything I did yesterday in a kind of diary and leaves me notes about which parts are unfinished and how to pick up where I left off now.
 Took all of 10 minutes to get set up once historious had all the data and has been very helpful!
-Going forward I plan to integrate it into a harness agnostic Anthropic style “dreaming” system and have my agents proactively mine my chat transcripts for failures or inefficiencies and then autonomously improve my local skills and AGENTS.md files with it’s learnings.
+Going forward I plan to integrate it into a harness agnostic Anthropic style “dreaming” system and have my agents proactively mine my chat transcripts for failures or inefficiencies and then autonomously improve my local skills and AGENTS.md files with its learnings.